 Econsultancy recently reported that personalised emails had a higher open rate than their generic counterparts.
 As a result, expect a higher open and engagement rate from campaigns which are created specifically for an individual recipient.

 Some details such as what a person likes to read in their spare time may seem irrelevant to your purposes.
 However, we suggest jotting them down anyway when brainstorming about your buyer persona.

 Include as many details as possible as this helps you to imagine how a person may think or act or even feel.
 Playing on the heartstrings of your email recipient can improve email performance in some cases.

 We even suggest giving your buyer persona a name.
 Although they're fictional, giving your buyer persona a name brings them to life.
 Calling your male buyer persona Dave and your female persona Jane, for example, gives you a reference point for all your email sends.

 We suggest creating a picture of your ideal customer if you can; this helps focus your mind and confirms the identity of the person you're targeting.
 After detailing your buyer persona’s physical attributes, desires, professional background, and demographics, it shouldn’t be too difficult to imagine what they look like.

 Some suggested fields for creating your buyer personas are given below:

 - Favourite Brands

-Great, so you have created buyer personas for each of your perfect customers detailing everything you can think of about them.
+Great, so you've created buyer personas for each of your perfect customers detailing everything you can think of about them.

-When sending an email campaign, you should choose which buyer persona you are targeting before creating the email.
-To be successful, you first need to identify how you are going to analyse campaign performance.
-When setting email marketing goals, consider why you are sending the customer an email at this point in time:
+When sending an email campaign, you should choose which buyer persona you're targeting before creating the email.
+To be successful, you first need to identify how you're going to analyse campaign performance When setting email marketing goals, consider why you're sending the customer an email at this point in time: